 Earlier this week, I was taking inventory of my calendar, and it hit me- my little girl is going to Kindergarten.
 For the past few months, while being out of the routine, out of the hustle, school has seemed like a big, distant question mark, and now that it’s upon us I’m unsure what to think.
 In a lot of ways, this little site has grown up with Aimee.
 You guys were here for the birthday parties, the goofy stories, and the times when she gained a few new brothers.
 It feels surreal that in two weeks I’ll pack her lunch and send her to her first day of the next 13 years.
 How is that even possible?

-The other day, she snuck downstairs when she was supposed to be napping and asked if we could bake some muffins.
+The other day, she tiptoed downstairs and asked if we could bake some muffins.
 Well, sure, baby girl.
 We can.
 We mixed butter and oil and eggs and syrup, added a few pieces of fruit, and wah-la- raspberry muffins.
 They’re delightfully simple, and I’m thrilled to share them with you today.

 To make these raspberry muffins, we start by mixing together the wet ingredients: milk, oil, butter, maple syrup, egg, and vanilla.
 We use the oil for moisture and the butter for flavor.
 Next, we stir in the dry ingredients, which is nothing more than flour, leavening, and salt.
 Finally, the raspberries are folded in, and the muffins are baked until domed and golden throughout.